yogesh-sindam/Kubernetes-DailyEvolve/canary-deployement/readme.md

 ```

-intially you are telling all traffic means(100%) will sent to service in name:my-app-stable
+intially you are telling all traffic means(100%) will sent to service in name:my-app-stable mentioned in `ingress.yaml`

 when you enable then trafficrouting
 dynamically route the traffic to another service mention in `rollout.yaml` according to setWeight